 Despite the efforts mentioned above to validate and test independently, data leakage is considered by many experts as one of the biggest problems in machine learning.
 It is a primary culprit for irreproducibility.
 Data leakage in machine learning relates to training a model on information that should only be available at test time.
 One of the simplest ways data leakage can occur is when the target itself is used as an input to the model.
-However, there is a multitude of subtle ways that data leakage can manifest in machine learning.
-Additionally, data leakage can be introduced in several different stages of the training procedure.
-This is incredibly difficult to spot when multiple processing steps are involved, or statistical information is extracted during pre-processing.
+However, data leakage can manifest in machine learning in many subtle ways, such as being introduced in several different training procedure stages.
+In fact, one could argue that the definition of data leakage could be elaborated to mean any kind of information flow between data used in any part of the machine learning pipeline, such as information of the validation set being available at training time.
+This kind of data leakage should conceptually not improve the performance on an independent test set, but in nature it is a problem very similar to what is understood as classical data leakage.
+Therefore, it becomes increasingly difficult to spot data leakage when multiple processing steps are involved, or statistical information is extracted during pre-processing.

 For example, if one considers the entirety of a dataset when normalizing it, the information would be leaked between the training, validation, and test sets.
 Afterward, performing cross-validation might unintentionally change the estimated performance on the validation and test sets, although the impact might be relatively small.
-Instead, one would first normalize the training set, represent the transformation parameters independent of the data, and apply the same parameterized transformation to the validation and test sets before other learning algorithms are used.
+Instead, one should first normalize the training set, represent the transformation parameters independent of the data, and apply the same parameterized transformation to the validation and test sets before other learning algorithms are used.

 Generally, state-of-the-art machine learning approaches for image and video quality assessment (IQA and VQA) are marked by small, incremental improvement.
-Three journal papers of a single author recently surfaced that showed remarkable progress for deep learning models for IQA and VQA.
-Therefore, these new results certainly deserve special attention in the field.
+In contrast, five recent papers showed remarkable progress for deep learning models for IQA and VQA and certainly deserve special attention in the field.
 In this contribution, we provide a study on the validation and reproducibility of these existing findings.
-However, our results turn out to be negative, the existing findings not being reproducible.
+However, our results turn out to be negative in that the existing findings are found to be irreproducible.
 The problems with the questionable contributions stem from adequately training machine learning models to predict data and validating their expected performance correctly.

 Our findings deserve public attention.
 Firstly, such false claims of considerable advances of the state-of-the-art will discourage researchers from pursuing those small incremental steps vitally important to experimental research.
 Secondly, papers submitted for publication that yield such incremental improvements, however below the presumed but false state-of-the-art, are likely to be rejected.